DerpBot64/pokeemerald-speedchoice/README.md

 # Pokémon Emerald Speedchoice Edition

-### Version Derpbox 64.0.0
+### Version Derpbot 64.0.0

-Updates on top of main repository version 1.2.1 below:
+Updates on top of main repository version 1.2.1 below.

+See [**Here**](https://github.com/DerpBot64/UPR-Speedchoice) for randomizer compatible with this fork.

 ## Bugfixes:
 - Fixed a bug in the randomizer config that caused TM move choices to be partially duplicated and override earlier TMs, replacing set ones like Sweet Scent.